yamad/libabf/docs/goals.rst

 Structure packing
 -----------------

-An important consequence of standard C compatibility is that the code may make no assumptions about structure packing and type sizes.
-This assumption requires `libabf` to manually write and access structure members, which is the only known way of avoiding structure packing and endian issues in a portable way.
-This architecture adds complexity for the sake of compatibility.
+To remain optimally portable, `libabf` makes no assumptions about structure packing, data alignment, byte order, or type sizes.
+Safe reading and writing to the appropriate data layout must be done through the serialization and deserialization routines.

+`libabf`-defined structures are more portable versions of the structures defined in the header files supplied by Axon Instruments.
+The `libabf` structures are explicit about the expected size of each data member, and the order of data members is preserved.

-All other ABF code this author has seen to date depends on the non-standard :inline:`#pragma pack` directive (supported by Visual Studio and gcc).
+Portable C code cannot guarantee that the memory layout of the structures is the same as the data layout in the file itself.
+However, all other ABF reading/writing code this author has seen to date depends on the non-standard :inline:`#pragma pack` directive (supported by Visual Studio and gcc).
+The data layout of a structure as stored in an ABF file is the memory layout of the structure when the :inline:`#pragma pack(1)` option is active.

 Endian
 ------

-ABF files are written in the native byte-order of the computer that wrote the file.
+ABF files are written in the native byte order of the computer that wrote the file.
+The byte order of the file can be determined from the order of the file signature, which is stored in the first four bytes.

 Other software
 ==============